kevinyswong/kevinyswong.github.io/index.md

 microphone under your nose and tell you to answer some question; you'll answer wisely or stupidly but that doesn't reveal the truth about you.
 </blockquote>
-As Kieślowski describes working on his first long feature film after he decided to stop making documentaries:
+Kieślowski further describes working on his first long feature film after he decided to stop making documentaries:
 <blockquote>
 Various little things turned up which testify to our schematic way of thinking.
 For example, we think that a tailor has always got a tape-measure around his